AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 The setup process involves the following:

 - _creating rules_ with an appropriate AEM project structure and configuration file.
-- _deploying rules_ using Adobe Cloud Manage's configuration pipeline.
+- _deploying rules_ using Adobe Cloud Manager's configuration pipeline.
 - _testing rules_ using various tools to generate traffic.
 - _analyzing the results_ using AEMCS CDN logs and dashboard tooling.